boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/qna-widget.md

 For detailed instructions on configuring either the AI key and model for OpenAI or the AI key, resource name, and deployment for AzureAI within BoldBI, please refer to the following link: [Fine Tuning Utility](https://help.boldbi.com/utilities/openai-fine-tuning-utility) and proceed with the following instructions.

 ## How to add Q&A widget
-Drag the Q&A widget from dashboard's item panel, present under Miscellaneous group.
+Drag the Q&A widget from the dashboard’s item panel, present under the Miscellaneous group.

 ![Drag and drop](/static/assets/visualizing-data/visualization-widgets/images/qna-widget/add-qnawidget.png)

 Now, resize the container as required to drag multiple widgets in it.

 ## Questioning the Q&A widget
 The Q&A widget features a search bar where users can enter their queries.
 Begin by stating the desired information in conversational language.
-For instance, you might input, "Show sales by region."
+For instance, you might input, `Show sales by region`.

 Our AI system will understand your question phrased in everyday language, determine the relevant data, and select the appropriate chart format.
 The Q&A widget takes into account previous questions when responding to the current query, providing tailored responses to meet user preferences.